thatliuser/covid_thing/README.md

 This isn't runnable without setting up a Google app endpoint, but I don't feel like documenting it.
 You should be able to figure out how it works based on what files are missing from `strings/` (in the gitignore).

+# PSA
+Don't use WinHttp or HttpApi.
+They both suck and are really unintuitive as HTTP client and server libraries.

 # Code structure
 main.cxx:
 - Requests OAuth token: from refresh if available, otherwise uses initial OAuth logic.